Halloween Origins

 Halloween Origins: Practical Response

-How to parents today decide what Halloween events to practice with their children?
+How do parents today decide what Halloween events to practice with their children?
 It is a tough decision for some because they don’t want any of the pagan elements to influence their children.
 One thing is sure -- keep your family away from the evil aspects of Halloween.
 Instead, be creative and provide a safe and fun night for your children.

 Consider various alternative approaches to this holiday and use them as a means to get to know your neighbors.
 Ask your church to sponsor a large event for your community.
 Learn fun ideas here!